emicklei/structexplorer/README.md

 ### Break

 The following instruction will start the explorer on a struct, opens a Browser and provides a `resume` button to stop the explorer and resume the Go-routine that started it.
+Closing the Browser or Tab will also resume the halted program.

     structexplorer.Break("myStruct", myStruct)